KimmanuelKant/next-dashboard/README.md

 ## Overview

 The **FPL-Dashboard** is a web application built using modern web development technologies, including **Next.js** with **App Router**, **Server-Side Rendering (SSR)**, and **TanStack Table**.
-The application is designed to help users track their Fantasy Premier League mini-leagues, providing rich statistics and insights on both player(relative to league) and team performances.
+The application is designed to help users track their Fantasy Premier League mini-leagues, providing rich statistics and insights on team performances.

 ## Features

-- **Team Statistics**: Display comprehensive statistics for teams in a given league, including points, rankings, and transfers.
+- **Team Statistics**: Display customizable comprehensive statistics for teams in a given league.
+The table currently allows you choose which columns to hide and show.
-- **Player Statistics**: Track how individual players have effected the league standing.
+- **Player Statistics**: Not Yet Started: Display customizable comprehensive statistics for players selected in a given league.
+- **Awards**:
 - **Dynamic Data Rendering**: Real-time updates using SSR for fetching and displaying data from the Fantasy Premier League API.
 - **Modular Table Components**: Highly customizable data tables using TanStack Table, allowing for sorting, filtering, and column customization.